omise/omise-dotnet/README.md

 }
 ```

-# DEVELOPMENT / TESTING
+# Development/testing

 All tests in this library are against fixture files.
 There is no network test implemented.
 Since we target the PCL even for the test code, the fixture data files are imported as
 C# byte slices via a T4 template.

-# TASKS
+# Tasks

-Following is a list of example code for common tasks you can perform with this package.
+The following example code demonstrates common tasks that you can perform with this package.
-Note that, despite this library allowing you to do so, you should never need to transmit
+Note that, despite this library allowing you to do so, you should never transmit
 credit card data through your server directly. **Please read our [Security Best
-Practices](https://www.omise.co/security-best-practices) guideline before deploying
+Practices](https://docs.opn.ooo/security-best-practices) guideline before deploying
 production code using this package.**

 ### Creating a Charge with a Token